 • Civil Liabilities in Accidents: Beyond traffic penalties, those who break a traffic signal and cause a collision may be held financially responsible for resulting damages.
 Injured parties often work with Salt Lake City injury lawyers to pursue compensation for medical bills, lost wages, and pain and suffering.

-Common Causes of Red Light and Stop Sign Accidents
+Common Reasons Why Red Light Accidents Happen

 Red light and stop sign accidents often result from a combination of inattentiveness and risky driving behaviors, such as: